bukowskis/raidis/README.md

 # Connection Pools

-If you need to maintain a ConnectionPool with multiple connections to Redis (e.g. when you use [Sidekiq](https://github.com/mperham/sidekiq/issues/794)), you may use the something like `ConnectionPool.new { Raidis.redis! }` (note the exclamation mark) to populate your pool. `.raidis!` returns a new connection each time you call it.
+If you need to maintain a ConnectionPool with multiple connections to Redis (e.g. when you use [Sidekiq](https://github.com/mperham/sidekiq/issues/794)), you may use the something like `ConnectionPool.new { Raidis.redis! }` (note the exclamation mark) to populate your pool. `.redis!` returns a new connection each time you call it.
 Note that `Raidis.available?` is a global variable, so if any of the pools fail, Raidis will go into unavailable mode as described above.

 ## Configuration